-Low stomach acid, or hypochlorhydria , is one of the top secret causes of belly bloat.
+Low stomach acid, or hypochlorhydria , is one of the top-secret causes of belly bloat.
 Millions of people have very low stomach acid due to poor diet, poor soil quality, and excessive use of antibiotics.
-Symptoms of hypochlorhydria include bloated belly, chronic flatulence, irregular bowel movements, nutritional deficiencies, and chronic illness.
+Symptoms of hypochlorhydria include a bloated belly, chronic flatulence, irregular bowel movements, nutritional deficiencies, and chronic illness.

 If it seems as though your stomach never “goes down” after you eat a meal, your stomach acid may be too low.
 When stomach acid is low, your digestive system can’t effectively break down food to get nutrients to the rest of your body.
 The best treatment for low stomach acid is a hydrochloric acid supplement with betaine.